 First dental appointment

-The aim of the first visit is to build a relationship of trust between the child and the dentist.
-To expose the child to dental instruments from an early age.
-The first visit to the dentist is generally recommended before the age of 2.
+The goal of the first visit is to build a relationship of trust between the child and the dentist.
+It’s important to expose the child to dental instruments from a very young age.
+It’s generally recommended that children have their first dental visit before the age of 2.

 To make these visits a positive and pleasant memory for the child, to introduce the team: the dentist, the dental hygienist and the dental assistants.

-At the first appointment, the dentist performs a complete check-up of your child, including an examination of teeth, growth, face and smile.
+During the first visit, the dentist will conduct a comprehensive evaluation of your child, which includes an examination of their teeth as well as an assessment of their growth, facial structure, and smile.

 The dentist will also give you advice on brushing, oral hygiene and eating habits at home.
 No treatment is performed on the day.

-At the end of the appointment, a treatment plan and preventive measures are put in place to ensure that these results last.
+At the end of the appointment, a treatment plan and preventive measures are put in place to ensure that these results are sustained.

 Establishing confidence in the child on arrival